isomerpages/singhealth-gkps/resources-and-tools/tools-and-resources/_posts/2023-09-09-post-Patient Stories.md

 [Click here to share patient stories and Patient Safety Improvements, Experiences and Practices with the Global Community today](https://form.gov.sg/64631e5f0fbfe400126c8e0d).

-Here is a collection of links to patient stories.
-The stories are categorized by the organizations/ event organizers that produce/record/share the stories:
+Here is a collection of links to patient stories categorized by the organizations/ event organizers that produce/record/share the stories:

 #### **1. WHO What if Stories” Webinar Series**